 Eggplant, so good on its own, but when it’s glazed with miso and grilled until lightly charred, the vegetable can really shine.
 Use slender Japanese or Asian eggplants if possible.

-These miso butter mushrooms in foil packets are so easy to make with a medley of Japanese mushrooms like shiitake mushrooms, enoki, and shimeji mushrooms.
-They are creamy, savory, and rich in flavor.
-Serve it as a side or a main dish.
+These miso butter mushrooms in foil packets are easy to make using a medley of Japanese mushrooms like shiitake mushroom, enoki, and shimeji.

 15. Miso Butter Cookies

-Crisp, buttery, and melt-in-your-mouth, these miso butter cookies make the most insanely delicious afternoon treat!
-They hit the right notes with a serious depth of flavor.
-Only 7 pantry ingredients are needed!
+Crisp, buttery, and melt-in-your-mouth, these miso butter cookies make an insanely delicious afternoon treat!

 Thank you for these great recipes.
 I am excited to try them out/